4th Ave S Bridge Repair

 What's happening now?

-Coordination with railroad partners is taking longer than anticipated.
-The railroad companies own the right-of-way under the bridge, and because of this, we are required to obtain access permits from each railroad company to work around and within their right-of-way.
-The permit prohibits construction work on the bridge from taking place from the Argo rail yard below the bridge if it disrupts rail yard operations, which means that we need to complete most of the repairs from the bridge deck.
+A major caveat still exists: Since the permit prohibits construction work on the bridge from taking place from the Argo rail yard below the bridge, we need to complete most of the repairs from the bridge deck.
 This arrangement makes the design and construction of the bridge repairs more complex.
 Thank you for your patience.

 Project overview